By Jonathan Lemire, Zeke Miller, Jill Colvin and Will Weissert | Associated Press

 Trump’s campaign engaged in a flurry of legal activity, saying it would seek a recount in Wisconsin and had filed lawsuits in Pennsylvania, Michigan and Georgia.

-But judges in three states quickly swatted down legal action.
+But judges in the three states quickly swatted down legal action.
 A federal judge who was asked to stop vote counts in Philadelphia instead forced the two sides to reach an agreement without an order over the number of observers allowed.

 “Really, can’t we be responsible adults here and reach an agreement?” an exasperated U.S. District Judge Paul S. Diamond said during an emergency hearing Thursday evening.
 “The whole thing could (soon) be moot.”